EriThinMyat/EriThinMyat/README.md

 - 👩‍🏫 Japanese language teacher with 7+ years of experience
 - 🌱 Eager to transition into AI and tech fields
 - 💡 Enjoys exploring new technologies, and sharing knowledge
-- 🤝 Always open to collaboration and meaningful conversations

 ---